astronomer/docs/astro/manage-connections-variables.md

 - The environment variables are defined in plain text in your `.env` file.
 - Connections must be formatted as either a URI or serialized JSON.
 - Environment variables are not as secure or centralized compared to a [secrets backend](secrets-backend.md).
-- You cannot directly export your environment variables from the Cloud UI to a local Airflow environment.
+- You cannot directly export your environment variables from the Astro UI to a local Airflow environment.
 See [Import and export Airflow objects](import-export-connections-variables.md#from-environment-variables).

 ## Other strategies